op-de-kop/op-de-kop/src/en-US/courses.md

 ## Registration

-We are currently setting up a new administration system.
-Therefore, you cannot officially register yet.
-But if you are interested, please fill in the form below and we will keep you informed!
+To enroll in one of our classes, please fill in the form below to register:

 <div class="justify-center flex mt-8">
     <a href="https://app.clubbase.io/signup/8609e150-fd51-4bfb-b043-925d380da915?locale=en" target="_blank">